 Unusual Options Activity Insight: Alcoa

-Alcoa (NYSE:AA) shares experienced unusual options activity on Wednesday.
-The stock price moved down to $35.27 following the option alert.
+Shares of Alcoa (NYSE:AA) saw some unusual options activity on Monday.
+Following the unusual option alert, the stock price moved down to $32.34.

 - Sentiment: BEARISH